satishskid/gemseo/README.md

 The application should now be running locally!

+## Email Service Setup (For Development Team)

+### Domain Verification Required
+The email service currently operates in test mode and can only send emails to verified addresses.
+To enable full email functionality:

+1. **Choose Domain**: Decide between `greybrain.in` or `greybrain.ai` for email sending
+2. **Resend Dashboard**: Go to https://resend.com/domains
+3. **Add Domain**: Add your chosen domain and follow verification steps
+4. **DNS Records**: Add the required DNS records to your domain
+5. **Update Code**: Once verified, update `services/emailService.ts` to use your domain

+### Pre-Whitelisted Email Addresses
+The following email addresses are pre-configured for immediate access:
+- `drpratichi@skids.health`
+- `dr.satish@greybrain.ai`
+- `dev@santaan.in`
+- `raghab.panda@santaan.in`
+- `Lnmishra84@gmail.com`

+These addresses can receive welcome emails and access the platform immediately.

 ## Deployment to Netlify

 See the detailed instructions provided separately for deploying your application and configuring it for a live environment.